markvanderloo/stringdist/README.md

 * Jaccard distance for q-gram count vectors (= 1-Jaccard similarity)
 * Jaro, and Jaro-Winker distance

+Besides the above the functions, `qgrams` tabulates the qgrams in a `charcter` vector.

 Note: (possibly) breaking update at version 0.8.0
 -------
 The `stringdist` and `stringdistmatrix` functions have a `maxDist` argument